Euclid preparation. XXVII. A UV-NIR spectral atlas of compact planetary nebulae for wavelength calibration: Results

 A wide slit was used in the ground-based observations under excellent seeing conditions, (1) to capture all line flux, and (2) to propagate morphological substructures into the measured line centroids and thus effective wavelengths, as \Euclid will see them.
 The choice of a wide slit has little effect on the reported wavelengths.
 This is because we selected our PNe to be compact, largely symmetric, and mostly featureless.
 Their finite spatial extent thus does not bias the measured line centroid compared to a measurement obtained through a narrow slit centred on the PN.
 Likewise, owing to the typical rotational or point symmetry of these PNe, the slit position angle does not affect the line centroid measured in the collapsed 1D spectrum.
 Such effects are well within the wavelength uncertainties of our spectral atlas.

 The line lists for each PN are available in FITS format at an ESA server\footnote{\texttt{\url{https://euclid.esac.esa.int/msp/refdata/nisp/PN-SPECTRAL-ATLAS-V1}}}, together with the associated full 1D spectra.
-The tables contain (1) the ionic species within the limitations spelled out in Sect.~\ref{sec:lineidentification}, (2) the laboratory vacuum wavelengths, (3) the observed heliocentric vacuum wavelengths, (4) line fluxes integrated over the model Gaussian(s), and (5) the line FWHM.
+The tables contain (1) the ionic species within the limitations spelled out in Sect.~\ref{sec:lineidentification}, (2) the laboratory vacuum wavelengths, (3) the observed heliocentric vacuum wavelengths, (4) line fluxes integrated over the model Gaussian(s), (5) a flag providing a goodness of fit estimate, and (6) the line FWHM.
 An example is shown in Table~\ref{tab:line_flux}.
 As a transient, STRIPE82-0130.035257 is not included in the line lists (see Sec. \ref{sec:stripe}) but the 1D spectra are available online.